Kim Yoon-seok: Back to Seoul and film career breakthrough

-Then in 2006, Kim had his breakthrough in Choi Dong-hoon's Tazza: The High Rollers, with audiences praising his performance in the supporting role as ruthless gambler Agwi (meaning "starving demon" in Buddhism).
+Critical acclaim

 A leading role followed in 2008 with The Chaser, directed by Na Hong-jin.
 He successfully portrayed the morally ambiguous character of a retired-cop-turned-pimp hunting down a serial killer who murdered the call girls due to his impotence.
-The thriller was a critical and commercial hit, becoming one of the classic films in thriller genre, and Kim's excellent performance brought him 8 awards totally, made him a major player in the Korean film industry.
+The thriller was a critical and commercial hit, which surpassed 5 million viewers.
+This role led to critical acclaim and earned him Best Supporting Actor at the Grand Bell Awards and the Busan Film Critics Awards.
+With total 8 awards, it made him a major player in the Korean film industry.

-He transitioned from one of the finest character actors in the industry into a popular leading actor: Kim played a middle-aged man following his lifelong dream to play in a rock band in The Happy Life, a rural detective trying to capture a legendary prison breaker in Running Turtle, and a rival Taoist wizard in Jeon Woo-chi.
+In the same year, he won the Excellence Award at the MBC Drama Awards for his role in Love Me When You Can.
+He transitioned from character actors in the industry into a popular leading actor: Kim played a middle-aged man following his lifelong dream to play in a rock band in The Happy Life, a rural detective trying to capture a legendary prison breaker in Running Turtle, and a rival Taoist wizard in Jeon Woo-chi.

 In 2010, Kim reunited with The Chaser costar Ha Jung-woo in Na's sophomore film The Yellow Sea.
 Kim then costarred with Yoo Ah-in in coming-of-age film Punch, a critically and commercial hit.

+Subsequently, he solidified his position as a major box office draw with hits including The Yellow Sea (2010), Punch (2011).
 Kim once again triumphed in 2012, as his heist movie The Thieves became the second best-selling Korean film of all time.
+He recorded a total of 34 million admissions over a five-year period, a unique record in Korean cinema at the time.

 In 2013, he continued working with one of Korea's leading directors, in Yim Soon-rye's family drama film South Bound.
 He then starred in Hwayi: A Monster Boy, an action thriller directed by Jang Joon-hwan.
 In 2014, Kim starred in the critically acclaimed arthouse film Sea Fog directed by Shim Sung-bo.

 In 2015, Kim collaborated with director Kwak Kyung-taek in The Classified File., playing a detective cooperating with a shaman to find out and save a kidnapped girl.
 Kim then reunited with Kang Dong-won in The Priests, a supernatural mystery thriller by director Jang Jae-hyun.
 The Priests was a box office hit, attracting 5.44 million admissions to cinema.
 Kim then made a brief appearance in retro film C'est Si Bon by Kim Hyun-seok, playing a middle-aged man retrospecting his youth in 1980s.

 In 2016, Kim starred in romance film Will You Be There?, directed by Hong Ji-young, based on the novel of the same name of Guillaume Musso.
 Kim portrayed a middle-aged pediatric whose last wish before death was to see his first love once again.